 Some of the groups who have been identified as in/at risk include youth from low-income households, children living in foster care or aging out of care, children of immigrants, youth with LGBTQ+ identities and youth struggling with mental health.

 In the spring of 2018, The Roundtable created a Working Group to advise on the gaps and needs most pressing to this vulnerable group.
-The working group, also known as the Action Table for Youth Exiting Care, consists of some members of the Halton Granters’ Roundtable as well service providers and youth within the community who are able to inform the process.
+The working group, also known as the Halton Youth Collective, consists of some members of the Halton Granters’ Roundtable as well service providers and youth within the community who are able to inform the process.

 Connections have been made with several local organizations, including YMCA, Children’s Aid Society, Reach Out Centre for Kids (ROCK), Kerr Street Mission, Halton District School Board and Halton Catholic District School Board.